marcelo-souzaf/GTMK-Platypus/README.md

-# GTMK-Platypus
+# Intrinity
-Game developed for the Game Maker's Toolkit 2023 game jam.
+A game by Partypus Games developed for the Game Maker's Toolkit 2023 game jam.

+## Controls